researchart/patterns/artifact.md

-Artifact Evaluation
+# Artifact Evaluation

-*A review of artifacts associated with a publishable research paper with the goal of encouraging more reuse of the tools and techniques generated by that paper.*
+<em>A review of artifacts associated with a publishable research paper with
+the goal of encouraging more reuse of the tools and techniques generated by that paper.</em>

-Application
+## Application

 This standard applies to review of artifacts associated with paper submissions, e.g., via a formal artifact evaluation track, examples of